 But there’s gossip.
 Media outlets in the US have suggested Hiddleston has been ruled out of the role because he comes across as too smug and not tough enough.
 We think he’s got the minerals but see him now as an outsider for the role.

 Golding’s our top pick on the list.
 We like the others but we’ve seen a lot of Golding fashion editorials of late and the guy is a style god.
-He’s posh, he looked tremendous in Crazy Rich Asians, he’s charming and he’s previously spoken in the press about how the next Bond is an opportunity to go beyond the status quo and cast somebody different.
+He’s upper class, he looked tremendous in Crazy Rich Asians, he’s charming and he’s previously spoken in the press about how the next Bond is an opportunity to go beyond the status quo and cast somebody different.
 Although that might piss off the purists, it would be a brave move and representative of the world we live in today.

 But don’t be fooled, he’s not soft.
 Golding filmed a documentary about going through bejalai – an Iban rite of passage into manhood – which involved trekking through Borneo and carrying the camera equipment himself.
 His action credentials don’t stack up as much of others on the list but as a more diverse option there’s certainly worse Bonds out there.